norsez/BDToastAlert/README.md

 ##version 1.0.0

 The first major version release.
+Version 1.0.0.

-And hence incompatibility with previous betas. :( Sorry early adopters, but this version API is simpler, and more importantly, now it looks great!
+Since this is a major release, there is incompatibility with previous betas. :( Sorry, Early adopters.
+But this version API is simpler, and more importantly, now it looks great!
 See below.

 [![](https://github.com/norsez/BDToastAlert/raw/master/BDToastAlert/screencap.png)](https://github.com/norsez/BDToastAlert/raw/master/BDToastAlert/screencap.png)

 ##How to use
-Out of the box, all you need to do is first get the singleton
+Out of the box, all you need to do is first get the singleton like this:

 	BDToastAlert *toast = [BDToastAlert shared];

-In order to display a message, call
+In order to display a message, call:

 	UIViewController *ctrl  = <a view contorller…>
 	[toast showToastWithText:@"Hello!" onViewController:ctrl];